-The change in dialing patterns is necessary for the introduction of the new 930 area code this fall.
+A six-month grace period during which either seven-digit or 10-digit dialing was acceptable began in February as the region prepares for the introduction of the new 930 area code.
 The new code is being added as an overlay in the same geographic region because 812 phone numbers are running out.
-Existing 812 phone numbers won't change.